 Thermal burns are the most common type of burn injuries, making up about 86% of the burned patients requiring burn center admission.
 Burns are often caused by hot liquids, steam, flame or flash, and electrical injury.
 Risk factors for thermal burns include:

 Approximately 450,000 patients received treatment for burns annually, and about 30,000 are admitted to burn centers.
 About 86% of burns are thermal burns (43% from fire/flame, 34% from scalds, 9% from hot objects), 4% electrical burns, 3% chemical burns and 7% are other types of burns.
 Annually, approximately 3400 patients die from burns or related complications such as smoke inhalation, carbon monoxide or cyanide poisoning, organ failure or infection.
 Roughly 72% of these deaths occur from residential fires.
 Burns represent the fourth leading cause of trauma deaths and the second leading cause of accidental deaths in children ages one to four.
 The good news is that the overall survival rate for all types of burns is about 97% and deaths from burns have declined by about 75% from the 1960s.

 The skin is the largest organ of the body making up about 16% of a person’s weight.
 The main skin functions are protection (infection, temperature changes, physical forces, chemicals, etc., the), body temperature regulation, preventing fluid loss and cosmetic/identity.
-The skin is made of two primary l; the thinner outer layer called the epidermis and the deeper thicker layer called the dermis.
-There are various other structures within the skin like hair follicles, sebaceous glands, sweat glands, capillaries and nerve endings.
+The skin is made of two primary layers; the thinner outer layer called the epidermis and the deeper thicker layer called the dermis.
+There are various other structures within the skin like hair follicles, sebaceous glands, sweat glands, capillaries, and nerve endings.

 Thermal burns cause both local injuries and if severe (> 20% of body surface area), a systemic response.
 The local injuries can be roughly separated into 3 zones of injury analogous to a circular target pattern.
 The innermost injury is the zone of coagulation or necrosis representing the area of irreversible cell death.
 Surrounding this is the zone of ischemia or stasis representing an area of decreased circulation and an area at increased risk of progression to necrosis due to hypoperfusion or infection.
 The outermost area is the zone of hyperemia representing an area of reversible vasodilation and an area that usually returns to normal.
 In clinical practice, burns are dynamic injuries that may progress over hours to days, making it difficult to accurately determine the various zones during the early course of the injury.